By Rachel Hoeing

 Favorite Dining Spots: Many local Seafood restaurants, Red Barn Pizza, Nauset Ice Cream

-Favorite Attractions: Red Barn mini-golf, Bike Trail (also known as the Cape Cod Rail Trail), Wellfleet Drive-in movie theater, Orleans Firebirds -Cape Cod League baseball.
+Favorite Attractions: Red Barn mini-golf, the Cape Cod Rail Trail, Wellfleet Drive-in movie theater, Orleans Firebirds -Cape Cod League baseball.

 Downfalls of staying in this area: You will need to pay to park (about $15 for the day at last check) and take a shuttle from the parking lot (about a 7 to 10 minute ride).
 The parking lot fills up fast, get there before 10a.
 No food service.